algogz/questions/q/acloud-saa-test3.md

 ### Question 32:

+You are testing an application that uses EC2 instances to poll an SQS queue.
+At this stage of testing, you have verified that the EC2 instances can retrieve messages from the queue, but your coworkers are complaining about not being able to manually retrieve any messages from the queue from their on-premises workstations.
+What is the most likely source of this problem?

 - A. SQS queues accept traffic only from within AWS.
 - B. Your coworkers do not have permission to access the SQS queue.